augustinefosumanu/Insider-Threat-Forensics/README.md

 I’ve uncovered alarming evidence of collusion between employees Henry (R&D) and Ruth (Supply Chain) with competitor Sugar Corp.
 My manager has just secured additional critical files from their workstations, escalating the urgency to:<br />

--  Analyze new data (emails, financial records, encrypted archives) for ties to recipe leaks. <br />
+-  Analyze new data for ties to recipe leaks. <br />
 -  Compile a court-ready evidence dossier for law enforcement within a 72-hour window before Sugar Corp’s product launch.<br />